BattletechModders/IRTweaks/README.md

 `DRVehicleLocs` - List of valid `VehicleChassisLocations` that can have incoming damage reduced.

-`QuadTags` - List of unit tags that denote a unit is a Quad mech.
+`QuadTags` - List of mechdef tags that denote a unit is a Quad mech.
 Adds "LeftArm" and "RightArm" to valid ArmorLocations for these units only.

-`ObstructionDRByTags` - Dictionary where key = unit tag, and value = incoming damage multiplier for units with that tag.
+`ObstructionDRByTags` - Dictionary where key = unit mechdef or vehicledef tag, and value = incoming damage multiplier for units with that tag.

 > Example:
 ```